darsain/node-gcc/README.md

                                           include files that got dropped
                                           because they were not required.
 The
                                           %outname% placeholder expands to the
                                           js output file.
-If you're using
-                                          modularization, using %outname% will
+If you are using modularization, using %outname% will
                                           create a manifest for each module.
  --output_wrapper VAL                   : Interpolate output into this string